 The ability to connect to external software is what sets these trainers apart from their analogue counterparts.
 There are two main drive types available in direct-drive and tyre drive, however, internally driven smart stationary options also exist.
 A number of different resistance types exist for smart trainers including fluid, wind, and magnetic.
-Not sure where to begin?
-Our ultimate indoor trainer buyers guide is the perfect place.

 When it comes to price, Smart trainers will typically be more expensive than their unconnected counterparts as a result of the electronics and smart resistance features that hide within.
 Expect to see entry-level tyre drive options starting from around AUD$500, with direct drive trainers starting closer to AUD$1,000.

 So if you’re looking to train smarter see below for our picks of the best indoor smart trainers to be had in 2019.

 - Related Reading: The Ultimate Indoor Trainer Buyer’s Guide.

 Released in mid 2018, the Tacx Flux 2 is the successor to the wildly popular Flux, first introduced back in 2016.
 Originally, the Tacx set the cycling industry alight by being one of the first mid-range direct drive trainers that provided a realistic road-feel as well as a host of connectivity features.
 The Flux 2 builds on this with a claimed power accuracy of +/-2.5% (although sources indicate that it’s much more accurate than this), a 7.6kg flywheel which provides up to 2000 watts of resistance as well as ANT+ FE-C and Bluetooth Smart connectivity.
 The Flux 2, also now has a cheaper younger brother too in the Flux S, which undercuts the Flux 2 by AUD$150; however, it misses out on the upgrades made to ride feel and accuracy.

 - Price: AUD$1,199